-Vitamin D activates and increases antibody response to a range of pathogens.
-Deficiency can occur during the winter months due to reduced sun exposure, but vitamin D rich foods such as fatty fish, fortified milk, juice, or cereal, as well as liver and egg yolks can compensate for the body’s reduced vitamin D synthesis.

-[Updated]

-Ideally, it is better to get your nutrients from food rather than a supplement.
-To keep you healthy this season, E. Catalina Portillo, registered dietitian and certified culinarian at Keck Medicine of USC, suggests adding the following nutrients by way of whole foods to your regular diet:
+E. Catalina Portillo, registered dietitian and certified culinarian at Keck Medicine of USC, suggests adding the following nutrients — preferably from food rather than supplements — to your regular diet.

-Zinc stimulates the immune system by increasing the effectiveness of T-cells.
-Only 15-25 mg per day is recommended (an excess of zinc can actually decrease functioning of your immune system), so it is better to rely on food sources instead of a supplement.
-Good sources of zinc are oysters, red meat, poultry, fish, beans, nuts, pumpkin seeds, lentils, quinoa/whole grains, and mushrooms.
+Zinc stimulates the immune system by increasing the effectiveness of T cells.
+Only 15-25 milligrams per day is recommended (an excess of zinc can actually decrease functioning of your immune system), so it is better to rely on food sources instead of a supplement.
+Good sources of zinc are oysters, red meat, poultry, fish, beans, nuts, pumpkin seeds, lentils, quinoa, whole grains and mushrooms.

 2. Vitamin C

 Vitamin C boosts the immune system by supporting antibody production.
 Specifically, when you have a cold, vitamin C reduces congestion and the constriction of bronchi that leads to asthmatic symptoms.
 Vitamin C can also help you feel calmer by reducing the release of the stress hormone, cortisol.
 While consuming large amounts of a supplement doesn’t prevent the onset of a cold, a deficiency may increase susceptibility to illness.
-Research shows adequate intake may help reduce the severity of cold symptoms in some cases; this remains a topic controversy.
-Foods with ample vitamin C are oranges, Brussels sprouts, green peppers and berries.
+Research shows adequate intake may help reduce the severity of cold symptoms in some cases, although this remains a debated topic.
+Foods rich in vitamin C include: oranges, brussels sprouts, green peppers and berries.

 3. Vitamin A

-Vitamin A maintains the integrity of mucosa lining of the respiratory and gastrointestinal tract to reduce the incidence of infection.
-Vitamin A rich foods are sweet potatoes, eggs, carrots, kale, bell peppers, apricots, spinach and other leafy greens.
+Vitamin A maintains the integrity of the mucosa lining of the respiratory and gastrointestinal tract to reduce the incidence of infection.
+Vitamin A rich foods include: sweet potatoes, eggs, carrots, kale, bell peppers, apricots, spinach and other leafy greens.

 4. Vitamin B6

 Vitamin B6 enhances the maturation and differentiation of lymphocytes into infection fighting B and T cells.
-Food sources, such as sunflower seeds, pistachios and meat, are recommended.
+Sunflower seeds, pistachios and some meats are recommended food sources.

 5. Vitamin D

 Vitamin D activates and increases antibody response to a range of pathogens.
-Deficiency can occur during the winter months due to reduced sun exposure, but vitamin D rich foods such as fatty fish, fortified milk, juice, or cereal, as well as liver and egg yolks can compensate for the body’s reduced vitamin D synthesis.
+Deficiency can occur during the winter months due to reduced sun exposure, but vitamin D rich foods such as fatty fish, fortified milk, juice, cereal, liver and egg yolks can compensate for the body’s reduced vitamin D levels.